Marvel Tōkon: Fighting Souls: Pre-release reactions

 Multiple comparisons were favorably drawn between Capcom's games and Fighting Souls, with particular attention drawn towards the presence of launchers, assist characters and aerial combos, as well as the involvement of 4v4 fights, considered a direct iteration of the 3v3 setup popularized by the Marvel vs. Capcom games.
 Commentators also highlighted the game's resemblance to Arc System Works' prior licensed game Dragon Ball FighterZ (2018).
+Complaints were raised online about the need for a PlayStation Network account to play the game on Steam, resulting in a lack of availability in 132 countries and territories.